Wenceslaus

 Wenceslaus, Wenceslas, Wenzeslaus and Wenzslaus (and other similar names) are Latinized forms of the Czech name Václav.
-The other language versions of the name are Wenzel, Wacław, Więcesław, Wieńczysław, Wenceslao, Venceslau, Vyacheslav, Vjenceslav, Venckus among others.
+The other language versions of the name are Wenzel, Wacław, Więcesław, Wieńczysław, Wenceslao, Venceslau, Vyacheslav, Vjenceslav, Vaclavas, Vaclovas, Venclovas among others.
 It originated as a Latin spelling for Czech rulers.
 It is a Slavic dithematic name (of two lexemes), derived from the Slavic words veli/vyache/więce/više ("great(er), large(r)"), and slava ("glory, fame") – both very common in Slavic names – and roughly means "greater glory".
-Latinised name Wenceslaus corresponds to several West Slavic, Lechitic given names, such as Wieceslaw, Wiecejslav, Wieńczysław/Vienceslav, Vjenceslav, Węzel, Wacław and a few more.
+Latinised name Wenceslaus corresponds to several West Slavic, Lechitic given names, such as Wieceslaw, Wiecejslav, Wieńczysław/Vienceslav, Węzel, Wacław and a few more.
+In Lithuanian there is also the form Venckus, but only as a surname.

 People named Wenceslaus or spelling variations thereof include: